React Data Grid: Overlays

 At any point, you can show or hide any of the overlays using the methods below.
 You may never use these methods, as the grid manages the overlays for you.
 However you may find some edge cases where you need complete control (such as showing 'loading' if an option outside the grid is changed).

 Show the 'loading' overlay.

 The overlays are mutually exclusive, you cannot show more than one overlay at any given time.

-If you're not happy with the provided overlay templates, you can provide your own.
-This is done with the grid properties
+If you're not happy with the provided overlay templates, you can provide your own in the following two ways.

 The example below demonstrates how the loading overlay is shown automatically while the data is loading.
 You can also use the buttons to show / hide the different overlays at your will.